Frequently Asked Questions

 I am a rock star athlete and I want to go fast.
 Will crew satisfy my need for speed?

 Experienced rowers as well as rowing Wunderkinder will have the opportunity to train hard and put their competitive juices to the test.
 One thing to remember is rowing is also a very technical sport so you will have practices that will be focusing on specific parts of the stroke and may not be the exhausting cardio workout you were hoping for.
 This is very true when you start rowing, most practices will be technical.
 But fear not, if you row for a while, I guarantee you will have workouts where when you reach the dock, you'll think, "oh great...now we have to carry the boat!"
 Rowing is as much mental as it is physical.

 What if there is inclement weather on the day of practice?

-The only weather conditions that we do not go out in boats is if there is thunder or high winds.
+The only weather conditions that will prevent us from heading out on the river is thunder or high winds.
+WE DO ROW IN THE RAIN!
 Remember, rowing is a water sport so getting wet is not unusual.
 Your coach will make the final decision on whether practice will involve going on the water or practicing on the rowing machines.
+Your safety takes priority!